Art&Craft - Wood features - Miscellaneous

 European oak versus American oak

 Wine kept in oak barrels is not hermetically sealed as it is in a glass or stainless steel container.
-Through the pores of the wood it has contact with the air so the size of these pores is very important.
-Wine barrels are made from two types of oak, European oak and American oak.
-European oak has a finer texture and smaller pores, while American oak is coarser and has larger and more pores.
-The largest suppliers of European oak are France, Croatia and Hungary.
+Through the pores of the wood it comes into contact with air, which is why the size of these pores is very important.
+Wine casks are made from two types of oak, European oak and American oak.
+European oak has a finer texture and smaller pores, while American oak is coarser and the pores are larger and more numerous.
+The biggest suppliers of European oak are France, Croatia and Hungary.

-Water and alcohol evaporate through the pores.
-It is estimated that 10% is lost from a typical 225 l barrel in a year.
-Experts call this amount side of angels.
-Losing this quantity intensifies the concentration of flavours.
-In the case of red wines, which age over a longer period, new wine is added every year so that its taste becomes very intense and needs hours after opening to bring out all the flavours.
-This is why it is recommended to put it in special glass decanters during this period.
+Water and alcohol also evaporate through the pores.
+It is estimated that 10% is lost in a year from an average 225 liter barrel.
+Experts call this quantity angels' side.
+Losing this amount intensifies the concentration of flavors.
+In the case of red wines, which are aged for a longer period, new wine is added every year so its taste becomes very intense and it needs hours after it has been opened to bring out all the flavors.
+It is therefore recommended to put it in special glass decanters during this period.

 oak barrel